aurgenblick/aurgenblick/README.md

 - 👋 Hi, I’m @aurgenblick
 - 👀 I’m interested in intellectual property, LegalTech, and sociology .
 - 🌱 I’m currently learning Java .
-- 💞️ I’m looking to collaborate on patenting IT applications and developing Java projects .
+- 💞️ I’m looking to collaborate on developing Java and Spring projects .
 - 📫 You can reach me via aurgenblick@gmail.com .

 <!---